 Although death rates for many individual cancer types have also declined, rates for a few cancers have stabilized or even increased.

 As the overall cancer death rate has declined, the number of cancer survivors has increased.
 These trends show that progress is being made against the disease, but much work remains.
 Although rates of smoking, a major cause of cancer, have declined, the U.S. population is aging, and cancer rates increase with age.
 Obesity, another risk factor for cancer, is also increasing.
-More information about U.S. cancer mortality trends is available on the Lower Death Rates & More Survivors page.

 The Surveillance, Epidemiology, and End Results (SEER) Program